 Visiting Legoland?
 You’re in luck Legoland offers a shuttle for only $5 – $10 from the Orlando Premium Outlets on Vineland Ave.

-Finally, regarding taxis, use only metered taxis when at all possible.
+Regarding taxis, use only metered taxis when at all possible.
 All of the Mears cabs (Yellow Cab Company, Checker Cab Company, and City Cab Company) are metered.
-If you have to use a non-metered taxi that is not one of the reputable ones listed previously, make sure you negotiate a fare beforehand; otherwise it’s likely you will be overcharged.
+If you have to use a non-metered taxi that is not one of the reputable ones listed previously you risk being overcharged.

 Charter Buses & Tours for longer trips around Central Florida